 Adult Autism Awareness Day is observed by autistic adults and their loved ones each year on April 18.
 Autism, also known as Autism Spectrum Disorder (A.S.D.), can be identified as a broad range of conditions that are characterized by challenges pertaining to social skills, repetitive behaviors, speech, and nonverbal communication.
 Statistics show that in the United States, autism affects an estimated one in 54 children today.
 It is important to realize that there’s no one type of autism — these conditions are often individualistic.
 Adults with autism are also significant contributors to fields of arts, commerce, science, and more.
 The day hopes to make life more convenient for autistic adults.
+Show your support to those who are close to you and guide them towards resources that are available for them, Scholaroo has scholarships resources that can help those in need to expand their horizon.

 History of Adult Autism Awareness Day